ssd-tutorials/jquery-image-zoomer/README.md

-# jquery-image-zoomer
+# ssdZoom : Image Zoomer with jQuery
-Exercise files for the course ssdZoom : Image Zoomer with jQuery
+Exercise files for the course **ssdZoom : Image Zoomer with jQuery**